piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

-= 1.5 =
+= 1.4 =
+* ATTENTION: For custom template creators: This update breaks your custom template because of some new features.
+Please update your template PHP code and CSS.
+* NEW: Print buttons on the orders list page.
+* NEW: Print preview window opens in lightbox.
+* NEW: Print immediately, without preview window.
-- FIX: Order totals are now properly displayed again.
+* FIX: Order totals are now properly displayed again.
+* FIX: Close unclosed `<tr>` tag in the template.

 = 1.2.4 =
 * ATTENTION: This update breaks your custom template because many functions were renamed or removed.
 Please update your custom template.